 The 9th – 15th March 2020

-We spoke to MAM Expert Midwife & Health Visitor Katie Hilton and asked her for her top 10 tips for safer sleeping.
+We spoke to MAM Expert Midwife & Health Visitor Katie Hilton and asked her for her top 10 safer sleep tips.

 - Always put your baby on their back for a sleep, both day and night.

 - The safest place for your baby to sleep is in their own sleeping environment in your bedroom for the first 6 months.